Skip to main content

 create\s+[table|view]+[\n\r\s]+"gf-dwh"."gf_data_blocks"

-wired characters in dbt log
+Weird characters in dbt log

-running jobs
+Running jobs

 Prod Jobs

-it runs all to refresh gf schema in RS
+It runs all to refresh gf schema in RS

 dbt seed